GurneeshBudhiraja/ArangoDB-Hackathon/README.md

-## Agentic Graph Intelligence for Healthcare
+# MedGraph AI: Intelligent Healthcare Agent

 ### This project is an AI-powered agent designed to enhance healthcare data analysis using ArangoDB, NetworkX, and cuGraph.
 It enables efficient query execution, graph-based analytics, and geospatial visualization to provide actionable insights for medical professionals.

 ## Features